Training the next generation of research scientists

 Students attend compulsory classes during years 1-3 of their PhD.
 These classes provide a comprehensive overview of Biology and ensure that all students understand the central aspects of TIGEM’s research, allowing them to effectively collaborate together.
 In addition to scientific courses, students also receive soft skills courses on career planning and presentations.

 How to Apply

 Further information on the Genomic and Experimental Medicine (GEM) course, provided by TIGEM in collaboration with the Scuola Superiore Meridionale, can be found at the SSM website.
-The annual call for PhD applications is typically announced on the SSM website in May, deadline in early July, program start in October.
+The annual call for PhD applications is typically announced on the SSM website in May, deadline in July-August, program start in October.
 Applicants are required to complete an online application form in which they must provide a curriculum vitae, copy of scientific publications (if applicable), a motivational letter, a brief scientific report of previous research, and supporting reference letters.
 Applications must be made via the SSM website.

 Further information on the Human Genetics course, provided by TIGEM in collaboration with the Open University, can be found at the Open University website.

 Students are required to fill and submit the ‘Application Form’, which is available here.
 Applications must be accompanied by two reference letters written using the ‘Reference Letter Template’ available here.

 Further information on the Systems Medicine course, provided by TIGEM in collaboration with the European School of Molecular Medicine, can be found at the SEMM website.
 The annual call for PhD applications is typically announced in mid-June, deadline mid-July, program start in October.
 Applications are required to complete an online form which details the candidates educational record, their previous degree thesis, possible publications and work experiences, and personal motivations for application.
 It is also necessary to provide two reference letters.
 Applications must be made via the SEMM website.

 The required criteria for all three PhD programmes are identical.